NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 (amesGCM3)>$ MarsPlot.py Custom.in
 ```

 This will have created `Diagnostics.pdf`, a single-page PDF with a topographical plot and a cross-section of the zonal mean wind.
+Open the pdf to see the plots.

-You can rename `Custom.in` and still pass it to `MarsPlot` successfully:
+> You can rename `Custom.in` and still pass it to `MarsPlot` successfully:
 ```bash
 (amesGCM3)>$ mv Custom.in myplots.in
 (amesGCM3)>$ MarsPlot.py myplots.in
 ```
 If the template is named anything other than `Custom.in`, `MarsPlot` will produce a PDF named after the renamed template, i.e. `myplots.pdf`.

 Those are the basics of plotting with CAP.
 We'll try creating several plot types in exercises 3.8--3.8 below.